Droplets sliding on soft solids shed elastocapillary rails: Experimental Results and Discussions

 \subsection{Droplet shapes}

-While the model prediction in Section~\ref{sec:force} conveniently used twice the {resting droplet} diameter as an approximation for contact line size, Refs.~\citenum{podgorski2001corners, oleron2024morphology} emphasize that droplets can undergo significant shape changes during sliding.
+While the simple model in Section~\ref{sec:force} conveniently assumed that the droplet shape was unchanged by motion, Refs.~\citenum{podgorski2001corners, oleron2024morphology} emphasize that droplets can undergo significant shape changes during sliding.
 Our experiments confirm this, especially at higher velocities on softer substrates.
 Typical droplet shapes captured by interferometric imaging during sliding from left to right are shown in Fig.~\ref{fig:2} (dark shadows represent the droplets).

 At lower velocities, droplets on both softer and stiffer gels maintain a nearly circular contact line [Figs.~\ref{fig:2}(a, c)].
 However, at higher velocities, the contact line elongates in the direction of motion and narrows in the transverse direction [Figs.~\ref{fig:2}(b, d)].
-This reshaping is particularly pronounced on softer gels, where the droplets take on a bullet-like form: The contact lines become straight and parallel to the direction of motion.
-We quantify this reshaping by measuring the droplet's length, $l$, and width, $w$ [Fig.~\ref{fig:2}(e)].
+This reshaping is particularly pronounced on softer gels, where the droplets take on a bullet-like form: The contact line on the side of the droplet straightens, parallel to the direction of motion.
+We quantify this shape-change by measuring the droplet's length, $l$, and width, $w$ [Fig.~\ref{fig:2}(e)].
 The aspect ratio, $l/w$, increases with velocity on both gels, with a larger shape change on the softer gel.
-This increase in the aspect ratio is mainly driven by the change in the droplet width, as the change in the length of the droplet is minor (detailed measurements in {Fig.~S4} in ESI).
+This increase in the aspect ratio is mainly driven by the change in the droplet width, as the change in the length of the droplet is minor [measurements in {Fig.~\ref{fig:3}(a)} and Fig.~S4 in ESI]. {Note that the contact line is expected to remain circular in the limit of low speeds, as the net dissipative force vanishes \cite{karpitschka2015droplets}.
+However, this regime has not been reached in our experiments.}

-Despite the confinement in the narrow gap between the capillary and the substrate, we observe a decrease in droplet width with increasing velocity (detailed measurements in {Fig.~S5} in ESI).
+Despite confinement in the narrow gap between the capillary and the substrate, we observe a decrease in droplet width with increasing velocity, {shown in Fig.~\ref{fig:3}(a)}.
 This suggests that using dynamic droplet width, rather than its size at rest, is a more accurate way to characterize the size of the contact line involved in energy dissipation.
-Accordingly, we calculate the drag per unit width by dividing the measured force by twice the droplet width, Fig.~\ref{fig:3}.
-By considering the droplet shape change, the experimental data moves closer {(but certainly not collapsing)} to the 2D linear viscoelastic model prediction (dashed red line in Fig.~\ref{fig:3}), particularly at low velocities.
+Accordingly, we calculate the drag per unit width by dividing the measured force by twice the droplet width, Fig.~\ref{fig:3}(b).
+By considering the droplet shape change, the experimental data moves closer {(but certainly not collapsing)} to the 2D linear viscoelastic model prediction [dashed red line in Fig.~\ref{fig:3}(b)], particularly at low velocities.